1 Purpose

 ensure gifts and benefits of a non-token nature are declared and assessed as soon as practicable.
 Refer to Gifts, Benefits and Entertainment Specification MD-10-234 prior to accepting any gift or benefit.

-Examples of a conflict of interest include (but not limited to) where you are, or it could be perceived that you are:
+Examples of a Conflict of Interest include (but not limited to) where you are, or it could be perceived that you are:

 - in a position to influence the appointment, advancement or reward of a person that you are related to (family member), or are engaged in a close personal relationship with

-- are involved in paid or unpaid work (such as a second job) outside Queensland Rail, that may lead to a conflict of interest with your Queensland Rail duties.
+- are involved in paid or unpaid work (such as a second job) outside Queensland Rail, that may lead to a Conflict of Interest with your Queensland Rail duties.

 2.5 Community